BABISH

 4.

 Pour the mixture into the standard pie crust and place into a 400°F oven for 45 to 55 minutes.
-To prevent from burning, take the pie out of the oven at 25 minutes and wrap the edges of the crust in a thin strip of aluminum foil.
+To prevent burning, take the pie out of the oven after 25 minutes and wrap the edges of the crust in a thin strip of aluminum foil.

 5.